 This annex relates to annual submission of information for groups.

-This template is to be filled in accordance to the Balance sheet (S.02.01.b).
-Valuation principles are laid down in Directive 2009/138/EC, Implementing Measures, Solvency II Technical Standards and Guidelines.
+This template is to be filled in accordance to the Balance sheet (S.02.01).
+Valuation principles are laid down in Directive 2009/138/EC, Delegated Regulation 2015/35, Solvency II Technical Standards and Guidelines.

-This template is not required to be submitted if one single currency represents more than 90% of assets and liabilities.
+This template is not required to be submitted if one single currency represents more than 90% of assets and also of liabilities.

-If submitted, information on the home country shall always be reported regardless of the amount of assets and liabilities.
-Information reported by country shall at least represent 90% of the total assets and liabilities.
+If submitted, information on the reporting currency shall always be reported regardless of the amount of assets and of the total liabilities.
+Information reported by currency shall at least represent 90% of the total assets and liabilities.
 The remaining 10% shall be aggregated.
+If a specific currency has to be reported for either assets or liabilities to comply with the 90% rule then that currency shall be reported for both assets and liabilities.